Frequently Asked Questions

 The Bellevue-Redmond corridor is home to major technology employers and a growing startup ecosystem.
 Approximately 43% of Bellevue's population is foreign-born, reflecting the area's strong demand for work visa services across multiple categories including H-1B, TN, O-1, L-1, PERM, and employment-based green cards.

 Yes.
-We serve clients in Bellevue, Redmond, Kirkland, Sammamish, Issaquah, and the broader Seattle metropolitan area.
-Our practice covers the full range of employment-based immigration matters for both professionals navigating their individual visa situations and employers managing sponsorship and compliance programs.
+Crescent Law, PLLC serves clients in Bellevue, Redmond, Kirkland, Sammamish, Issaquah, and the broader Seattle metropolitan area, covering the full range of employment-based immigration matters for professionals and employers alike.

 Have a Specific Question?